Advanced configuration

 Scale out a Kibana deployment

-editTo deploy more than one instance of Kibana, all the instances must share a same set of encryption keys.
+editTo deploy more than one instance of Kibana, the instances must share a matching set of encryption keys.
 The following keys are automatically generated by the operator:

 If you need to access these encryption keys, you can find them using the kubectl get secrets